realm/realm-java/realm/rfc/0001-backlink-query-syntax.md

 # Drawbacks

-It is not clear that his approach is the correct way forward.
+It is not clear that this approach is the correct way forward.
 I am not sure what can be done to gain more confidence in this, expect asking for more input.
 Please see the list of advantages and disadvantages in the last section as well as the proposed alternatives.